 Add up all the imputation credits and print the total in Box 10.
-Add any dividend RWT deducted and any payments for foreign dividends and print the total in Box 10A.
+Add any dividend RWT credits and print the total in Box 10A.

 Shares instead of dividends

 If the trust received shares instead of dividends, include them as income at Question 10B.
 Write the amount as if you received dividends instead of shares.